Cognex Corporation research snapshot

 Rating

-High-margin machine vision leader with recovery momentum and premium valuation risk
+High-margin machine vision leader with the recovery intact and a premium valuation ahead of Q2 earnings

 Trend status